 Table of Contents:

-2. Adding in New Plumbing Fixtures
+2. Swapping Out Plumbing Fixtures

 3. Making Upgrades to the Vanity

-4. Slap on a Coat of Paint
+4. Brushing on a Coat of Paint

 5. Making Changes to the Flooring

-6. Adding in Energy-Efficient Updates
+6. Adding Energy-Efficient Updates

 There are lots of options for making your bathroom more energy efficient.
-You can optimize your sink, shower, and toilet for low flow, which means you are going to use less water and so pay less for that utility.
+You can optimize your sink, shower, and toilet for low flow, which means they use less water (and you pay less on your water bill).